-How Long Does a Furnace Last and How Do I Know When to Replace It?
+How Long Does It Take to Replace a Furnace & When to Replace It?

-When the sub zero temperatures start to set in, we all look forward to a warm, cozy home where we can put up our feet and relax.
+When the sub-zero temperatures arrive in Minnesota, we all look forward to a warm, cozy home where we can put up our feet and relax.
 But what if your furnace is heading toward the great white light?
-Like many appliances, how long a furnace will last and when to replace it depends a great deal on the extent of its use, and the last thing you want to deal with is a furnace breaking down when the harshest winter temperatures hit.
+Like many appliances, how long a furnace will last and when to replace it depends a great deal on the extent of its use, and the last thing you want to deal with is a furnace breaking down when the harshest Minnesota winter temperatures hit.

 The majority of homeowners are not completely aware of their furnace’s age, the extent of its use, or how long a furnace lasts.
 What are the signs your furnace may need replacing?
 This post walks you through what you need to know about when to replace a furnace.

 The average lifespan of a gas furnace is approximately 15-20 years.
 This doesn’t mean that a 15-year-old model should be scrapped tomorrow, but it does give you an idea of the amount of service the furnace has behind it and a better indication of whether replacement is a better option than repair in the future.

 If you are unaware of the age of your furnace and when to replace it, you can find the manufacturer serial number on the inside of the furnace cover.
 Simply note the number and contact a heating professional to get a manufacturing date.
-If you discover that you are approaching or past the 15-year mark and have put a significant amount of repair into your furnace already, it may be time to consider replacement.
+If you discover that you are approaching or past the 15-year mark and have put a significant amount of repair into your furnace already, it may be time to consider a replacement.

 What Does the Age of Your Furnace Mean?

 No matter the age of your furnace, regular maintenance by a professional is guaranteed to keep it working in the best condition possible.
 Plus, working on it regularly has its perks, you’ll have a better idea of when to replace your furnace, your air filters will be kept clean, ventilation and fan systems will be inspected, and repairs will be addressed before they become serious.

 Make Note of Your Furnace Model